The 15 Best Customer Service Software Platforms for 2023

-Many customer service software tools offer direct integration with other systems — and APIs for programmatic integration into even more places.
+Many customer service software tools offer direct integration with other systems as well as APIs for programmatic integration into even more places.
 Integrations allow a company to connect their customer service data with tools like:

-- Shopify and other services you use to serve customers.
+Shopify and other e-commerce services you use to serve customers.

 6. Analyzing and reporting

 Features for reporting and analysis in customer service software allow companies to better understand things like who their customers are, what they are trying to get done, where their customers run into trouble, and what they need.